-The -del flag is more specific than the -clear option and allows specified options to be deleted from a particular option set.
+Using the -del flag with c.options is more specific than using the -clear option and allows specified options to be deleted from a particular option set.

-For example, if the environment-wide compile option set (-default) contains -O2, -!g and -S, the following command, will remove the -!g option from the set and leave -O2 and -S to remain as the environment-wide compile options.
+For example, if the environment-wide compile option set (-default) contains -O2, -!g and -S, the following command, will remove the -!g option from the set and leave -02 and -s to remain as the environment-wide compile options.

+'''

-\$ c.options -del -!g -default
+$ c.options -del -!g -default

+'''

 Some sets of options are mutually exclusive because they effectively set an attribute to a particular value.
-For example, --early_tiebreaker and --late_tiebreaker.
+For example, --early\tiebreaker and --late\tiebreaker.
 Specifying one will remove the other from the effective option list.
-Similarly, specifying --!early_tiebreaker will actually remove any tiebreaker setting from the effective options list.
+Similarly, specifying --!early\tiebreaker will actually remove any tiebreaker setting from the effective options list.